Blue Origin Logo

 Blue Origin Logo 2004

 In the early years, almost no one knew about the project.
-Only in 2004 did preparations for the Charon tests begin – a new vertical takeoff and landing platform.
-Bezos changed the company’s logo as the startup experiment began to take on real features.
+Only in 2004 did preparations for the Charon tests begin a new vertical takeoff and landing platform.
+Bezos changed the company’s logo as the startup experiment began to take on more concrete form.

 The symbol elements and the name’s words received different shades: the rocket and ‘Origin’ – a semi-transparent lilac, and the platform and ‘Blue’ – a dark blue.
 Part of the equipment remained on Earth.
 The saturation of the color conveyed firmness, reality, and clear visibility.
 The rocket, however, soared upwards and disappeared, dissolving in the sky.
 The semi-transparency of the shades spoke of flight.